Free shipping to 48 States!

 3. Fiber Optics

-These strands of colorful light are tactile and interactive, making them ideal for engaging color recognition and concentration skills.
+These strands of colorful light are tactile and interactive, making them ideal for developing color recognition and concentration skills, especially in children showing signs of dyslexia in early childhood.

 fibre optic for dyslexia